Praveenk8051/LossFunctions/README.md

 # LossFunctions

-The aim of this repo is to have all the loss functions at one place for reference.
-The loss functions provides small explanation followed by mathematical formula
+The aim of this repository is to have all the loss functions at one place for reference.
+The loss functions provides small explanation followed by mathematical formula.

 | Contents|